tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 String secretId = "COS_SECRETID";
 String secretKey = "COS_SECRETKEY";
 COSCredentials cred = new BasicCOSCredentials(secretId, secretKey);
 // Set the COS region.
-For regions and their abbreviations, see https://intl.cloud.tencent.com/zh/document/product/436/6224 ClientConfig clientConfig = new ClientConfig(new Region("COS_REGION"));
+For regions and their abbreviations, please visit https://www..com/document/product/436/6224 ClientConfig clientConfig = new ClientConfig(new Region("COS_REGION"));

 // Generate a symmetric key to save as file metadata